knossos-project/knossos_cuber/README.md

     conda config --add channels mdraw
     conda create -n knossos_cuber knossos_cuber

-    conda activate knossos_cuber # Optionally run this to activate the environment and ensure all knossos_cuber executables are on your PATH
+Optionally run `source activate knossos_cuber` (or `conda activate knossos_cuber` if you use the fish shell) to activate the environment and ensure all knossos_cuber executables are on your PATH.

 ### 3. Installation with `pip` ###